MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/faqs.md

 This article provides answers to some of the most common questions about the Automation Kit.

-**Question** - What are the datacenter region codes?
+## What are the datacenter region codes?

-**Answer** - These values are crucial when configuring a satellite’s environment variables.
+These values are crucial when configuring a satellite’s environment variables.
 Each region has a different URL.
 The following is a list of regions and their URLs.

 | Region     |            URL           |
 |------------|--------------------------|